LaunchCode-Education-Archived/skills-front-end/assignments/pyramid-slide/README.md

 A few tips before you start:

+- Don't worry about styles or layout until you are done with all the functionality.
 - A "slider" is actually just an `<input>` whose `type` attribute is equal to `"range"`.
 See [here][input-range] for more details.

-- The event that you care about is `oninput`.
-See [here][oninput] for more details
+- The slider event that you care about is `oninput`.
+See [here][oninput] for more details.
+- Remember that a dropdown menu is just a `<select>` element with some `<option>` elements nested inside.
+- The select event that you care about is `onchange`.
+- You will need to use the following style attributes:
+    - `margin`, `padding`, `color`, `background-color`, `border`, `border-radius`, `font-size`, `font-weight`

 Ok, you are all set.
-Go forth and code!
+Go make that pyramid!

 ## Submit Your Work